Join us at the Charge into Leadership Conference on October 15th!

 - Affirmative Action Committee

-Students interested in serving on an institutional committee should contact the Office of Student Engagement.
+Students interested in serving on an institutional committee should contact the Office of Assistant Vice President.

 Students who participate in the Emerging Leaders program receive leadership development training through a series of workshops and short training sessions.
 Students who successfully complete the program are better prepared to be campus leaders and expand on their leadership skills during their time at GHC.
 Students must be nominated by a faculty/staff member to be eligible to participate in the program.